310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Chiaki %}
 Alright, everyone!
 Your attention please!
-I apologise for interrupting your chattering, but I’d like to start the meeting by now!
-Is that alright with you, Mikejima-san?
+I apologize for interrupting your chattering, but I’d like to start the meeting by now!
+Is this alright for you, Mikejima-san?
 {% endbubble %}

 {% bubble Madara %}
-Why are you asking me…?
-Ryuseitai is the biggest in terms of the units here, and you’re its leader, so… It’s best if you lead this meeting.
+Why're you asking me…?
+Ryuseitai is the biggest in terms of the units here, and you’re its leader, sooo… It’s best if you lead this meeting.
 {% endbubble %}

 {% bubble Nazuna %}
-Yep, that’s what I think too.
+Yep, that’s what I think, too.

 If Anzu was here, she’d probably do the leading since she’s the producer, but… I doubt we could make her do everything for us.